mayafouad/Recipes-Website/README.md

 ### Features

 - Recipe Search: Users can easily search for recipes.
-- Recipe Details: Each recipe has detailed instructions, ingredients and YouTupe vedio.
+- Recipe Details: Each recipe has detailed instructions, ingredients and YouTupe video.

 ### Technologies Used